-Proposed Additional Parity Bonds
+Proposed Additional Bonds

-The sole economic test for the issuance of Additional Parity Bonds is whether the City is willing to commit its annual appropriation obligation to the repayment of the Loan Payments with respect to such Additional Parity Bonds.
-This means that the City may issue or cause to be issued Additional Parity Bonds on a parity with the Bonds even if Bass Pro Lease Payments are not sufficient to provide for the Loan Payments relating to the Bonds, without regard to the proposed Additional Parity Bonds.
+The sole economic test for the issuance of Additional Bonds on a parity with the Series 2009I Bonds or the Series 2009J Bonds is whether the City is willing to commit its annual appropriation obligation to the repayment of the Loan Payments with respect to such Additional Bonds.
+This means that the City may issue or cause to be issued Additional Bonds on a parity with the Series 2009I Bonds or the Series 2009J Bonds even if the Incremental Tax Revenues are not sufficient to provide for the Loan Payments relating to such the Series 2009I Bonds or the Series 2009I Bonds, without regard to the proposed Additional Bonds.